 Cutting edge computer chips are obviously an essential component in modern technology, but many people do not realize that there is a huge gap in capability around the globe when it comes to producing these components.
 The most advanced chips in the world today are all built at the TSMC fabrication plants in Taiwan – currently the subject of an intense cold war between China and the United States – and the US is desperate to change this reliance on the Pacific Island nation by any means necessary.

 The latest chips have smaller components than previous generations, but also use less power and generate less heat.
-This makes them cheaper to run, making them perfect for the datacentres which power our cloud computing applications, the best slot sites, streaming services, online games, and more.
+This makes them cheaper to run, making them perfect for the data centers which power our cloud computing applications, the best slot sites, streaming services, online games, and more.
 The latest military technology such as fighter planes also require these super-fast chips to perform at their best, as do electric vehicles from the likes of Tesla.
 If China ever does attack Taiwan, it is likely that the United States ability to import these chips will be severely limited if not cut off altogether.

 The CHIPS Act